asterisk/documentation/docs/Fundamentals/Asterisk-Internal-Database/SQLite3-astdb-back-end.md

----
+!!! info ""

-**Information:**  It is important that you perform the upgrade process at the same permission level that you expect Asterisk to run at.
+    It is important that you perform the upgrade process at the same permission level that you expect Asterisk to run at.
 For example, if you upgrade as root, but run Asterisk as a user with lower permissions, the SQLite3 database created as part of the upgrade will not be able to be accessed by Asterisk.

----
+[//]: # (end-info)

 Troubleshooting an upgrade